EventStore/EventStore/docs/persistent-subscriptions/README.md

 :::

 ::: warning
-Just as in the world of message brokers, processing events in a group of consumers running in parallel processes will most likely get evens out of order within a certain window.
+Just as in the world of message brokers, processing events in a group of consumers running in parallel processes will most likely get events out of order within a certain window.
 For example, if a consumer group has ten consumers, ten messages will be distributed among the available consumers, based on the [strategy](#consumer-strategies) of the group.
 Even though some strategies make an attempt to consistently deliver ordered events to a single consumer, it's done on the best effort basis and there is no guarantee of events coming in order with any strategy.
 :::

 ## Acknowledging Messages